quiyetbrul/SysDes/Interview.md

 ## BFS vs DFS

 - BFS uses a queue to explore level by level, which is good for finding shortest path.
 - DFS uses a stack to explore as far as possible along each branch before backtracking.
-It is good for topological sorting.
+It is good for cycle detection.
 - Both have O(V+E) time complexity, where V is the number of vertices and E is the number of edges.

 ## Quick Sort vs Merge Sort